Path-Check/safeplaces-backend-lib/README.md

 module.exports = server;
 ```

-This can then be pulled into your app and the subfunctions can be accessed.
+By placing this at the root level it can be pulled into any part of your app and utilized.

 #### Example of starting the server.